GuilhermeSoares009/GuilhermeSoares009/README.md

 ### Software Engineer | Backend & Infrastructure

 I engineer high-performance distributed systems and automate cloud infrastructure.
-My focus is on building resilient services using **Go, Java, and Rust**, while leveraging **AI-native** workflows and **Data Engineering** pipelines to solve complex architectural challenges.
+My focus is on building resilient services using **Go, Java, and Rust**, while leveraging **AI-native** workflows and **Data Engineering** pipelines.
+With a strong foundation in **PHP and Laravel**, I bridge the gap between reliable web architecture and complex architectural challenges.

 [Connect on LinkedIn](https://www.linkedin.com/in/guilherme-soares-0842a9183/)